-The Cambridge Academic pathway will be phased out in the forthcoming two years.
-However, Westlake will continue to uphold high expectations for the teaching and learning of all our CIE courses during the final two years of the administration of this examination pathway.
+The Cambridge Academic pathway will be phased out at the end of 2019.
+However, Westlake will continue to uphold high expectations for the teaching and learning of all our CIE courses during the final year of the administration of this examination pathway.
 We will continue to offer a range of AS and A2 courses in 2018 and 2019 and ensure that students’ learning experiences in our CIE programme are positive and successful.
 In Term 3, students will be guided throughout the option selection process to ensure that their learning programme enhances their long-term pathway planning.
 Our Scholarship programme works well to further extend our academically talented students and supports a seamless transition to an NCEA only extension pathway.

 - Only Year 13 students will be taking CIE courses

 - Students may take four A2 subjects

 - Students may take three A2 subjects plus an AS subject

 - Students may take three A2 subjects plus four timetabled Scholarship subjects (as their 4th option)

 - All A2 subjects will be offered, except for Physical Education